 Understanding Non-Potable Water

 Non-potable water is water that is not safe for drinking, personal, or culinary use.
-This may be because its origin is known to be contaminated or simply because the water has not been tested or treated therefore is considered unsafe.
+This may be because its origin is known to be contaminated or simply because the water has not been tested or treated and therefore is considered unsafe.

 Waterborne Illnesses